shivkumar98/OCP-Java-Examples/src/review_questions/chapter_2/attempt_4/README.md

 }
 ```

-    A. `ok` 🎃
+A. `ok` <br>
-    B. `too high` 🎃
+B. `too high` <br>
-    C. Compiler error on line x1 🎃
+C. Compiler error on line x1 <br>
-    D. Compiler error on line x2 🎃
+D. Compiler error on line x2 <br>
-    E. Compiler error on a different line 🎃
+E. Compiler error on a different line <br>
-    F. A runtime exception is thrown.
+F. A runtime exception is thrown. <br>

 ### My Answer:
+* `Climb` is a functional interface so it can be implemented using lambda
+* The `check()` method takes an interface and an int
+* It calls the isTooHigh() method using the height, and a fixed limit of 10
+* If its true it prints `too high`
+* The main method calls check but the first parameter does not return a boolean
+* Therefore its a syntax error on line x1
+* **C**
 <hr>

 ## 🟧 Question 13

 ❓ Which of the following are properties of classes that define immutable objects?
 (Choose all tha apply)❓

-    A. They don't define any getter methods 🎃
+A. They don't define any getter methods  <br>
-    B. All of the instance variables marked private and final 🎃
+B. All of the instance variables marked private and final  <br>
-    C. They don't define any setter methods 🎃
+C. They don't define any setter methods  <br>
-    D. They mark all instance variables static 🎃
+D. They mark all instance variables static  <br>
-    E. They prevent methods from being overridden 🎃
+E. They prevent methods from being overridden  <br>
-    F. All getter methods are marked synchronized 🎃
+F. All getter methods are marked synchronized  <br>

 ### My Answer:
+* Immutable objects can be instantiated but not modified
+* A - false
+* B - true
+* C - false, they define the setters but make them private
+* D - false
+* E - true, I THINK
+* F - false, not necessary
+* **B,E**
 <hr>

 ## 🟧 Question 14